NethServer/nethsecurity-docs/port_forward.rst

 How to declare a subnet for a VPN zone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To declare the OpenVPN RoadWarrior network, you can use the following example command sequence:
+To declare the OpenVPN Road Warrior network, you can use the following example command sequence:

 1. Identify the internal reference for the **rwopenvpn** zone: ::